Longchamp and the environment

 Where are Longchamp products manufactured ?

-Since its creation, the House of Longchamp has opened six production sites in Western France (in the Mayenne, Vendée, Maine-et-Loire, and Orne regions).
-For more than 70 years, highly skilled men and women have been perpetuating the leather goods expertise of this family-owned company.
-In 2019, these sites employ more than 800 people, spread over 28 human-sized workshops.
-The craftspeople employed in these workshops all have rare expertise.
-In addition to this industrial network, the House operates two production sites abroad, namely in Tunisia, and Mauritius.
-Lastly, the brand also works closely with partner workshops in France, China, Romania, and Morocco.
-Regardless of the geographical location of the workshops, the “made by Longchamp” label guarantees consistent quality in the manufacturing of the brand’s products, which all meet the same quality standards.
-Moreover, Longchamp transparently chooses to display the country of assembly of each model, visible on the labels inside the bags
+Since it was founded in 1948, Longchamp has opened six production sites in the West of France (in Mayenne, Vendée, Maine-et-Loire and Orne).
+Talented men and women have sustained the leather craftsmanship of this family business for over 70 years.
+These sites employ over 800 people with rare expertise, spread across 25 workshops.
+In addition to this factory network are two production sites abroad, in Tunisia and Mauritius.
+Finally, the brand also makes use of partner workshops in France, China, Romania and Morocco.
+Regardless of the geographic location of the workshops, "made by Longchamp" ensures the consistent manufacturing of products that all meet the same quality standards.
+Moreover, Longchamp is transparent about where its designs are assembled, displaying the information on the labels inside its bags.